opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 built-in apps using the ONOS CLI, you can specify just the last piece of the full ID (after the last dot.)

-**NOTE 2:** The `fabric` app has the only purpose of registering pipeconfs in the system.
-I.e., differently from `segmentrouting`, even if we call them both apps, `fabric` does not interact with the network in any way.
+**NOTE 2:** The `fabric` app has the minimal purpose of registering pipeconfs in the system.
+Different from `segmentrouting`, even if we call them both apps, `fabric` does not interact with the network in any way.

 #### Verify apps